CO2 Storage in Construction: Uncomfortable Truths That Investors Consistently Ignore. The Regulatory Framework Is Coming in 2028.

 - Andy Keel

-1. Structural barriers instead of moral appeals
+1. Clear regulations instead of moral appeals

 2. Scientific Evidence: Three Studies, a Clear Picture